Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     Lite(strategy="ddp", gpus=8, num_nodes=32, accelerator="gpu").run()

-If you require a custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
+If you require custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
-Futhermore, you can access the current device from ``self.device`` or rely on :meth:`~pytorch_lightning.core.lightning.LightningModule.to_device` utility to move an object to the current device.
+Futhermore, you can access the current device from ``self.device`` or rely on :meth:`~pytorch_lightning.lite.LightningLite.to_device` utility to move an object to the current device.